 • 5.
 Seaman’s Church (1828): Historic Meeting Space.
 Architectural Treasure & Resource.

 26 Middle Street.
 The Congregational Church, long known as the Seaman’s Church, was constructed in 1828 with Daniel Low as local architect and builder.
 The original steeple of the church blew over in the Saxby Gale of 1869 and was replaced by the current steeple of different design.
 The original main sanctuary space (as shown in photograph) is very largely intact though the original balcony has been enclosed.
 The building is considered one of the finer federal period church buildings in rural Maine and it has been listed on the National Register of Historic Places since 1976.
 The building and property were gifted to TIMA by the Congregational Church congregation in 2016.
 The Church building now provides larger meeting space for TIMA and its activities and serves as an architectural resource.
 The main sanctuary space can host an audience of up to 250 people.
-The congregation continues to meet at the church building on Sunday mornings.
+The very small congregation continues to meet seasonally at the church building on Sunday mornings.

 • 6.
 Free Will North Church (1819) Project Space: Exceptional Space.
 Astonishing Sound.

 82 High Street.
 The Free Will North Church Project Space building was originally built for the Free Will Baptist Society in 1819.
 In 1881 the building was raised and a ground level vestry space added.
 In the early 20th century a series of stained glass windows created by the Boston studio glass firm of Spence, Bell & Company were added to the main sanctuary and balcony spaces.
 Abandoned for many years, the building was essentially gifted (sold at a very small faction of its value) to TIMA in 2014 by the then church owners to insure the building’s preservation.
 The building is included in Eastport’s local historic district.
 The sanctuary space (as shown in photograph) contains a 23 foot high ceiling and remarkable acoustics (the best in the region) with a wide open ground level former vestry space below.
 The sanctuary space can host an audience of up to 220 people while the ground level former vestry space can host up to 50 people.
-TIMA is developing the building as an extension of its exhibition and artist residency programs including performances, site-specific art installations, multi-media presentations, along with ground level studio space.
+TIMA is developing the building as an extension of its exhibition and artist residency programs including performances, site-specific art installations, multi-media presentations, along with ground level studio and workshop space.
 For additional information about Free Will North Church Project Space follow this link: Free Will North Church Project Space.